ropensci-archive/Rclean/README.md

 Clean up your code
 ==================

-- Have you ever written a long script in R that uses multiple data files and conducts oodles of analyses and wished that someone would come along and make it all clearer for others and you to understand and use?
+- Have you ever written a long script in R that conducts oodles of analyses and wished that someone would come along and make it all clearer to understand and use?
 - Well you’re not alone.
-- In a recent survey of over 1500 scientists from across multiple disciplines reported high levels of irreproducibility, with "slective reporting" being most cited contributing factor being issues with code availability and usability and code availability contributing over 80% of the time.
+- A recent survey of over 1500 scientists reported a crisis of reproducibility with "slective reporting" being the most cited contributing factor and 80% saying code availability is playing a role
-- **cleanR** is a package that does just that
+- We created **cleanR** to help scientists more *easily* write "cleaner" code
-- [cleanR](https://github.com/ProvTools/cleanR) provides a simple API to hone in on a specific result that you want from your script, and return the specific code you need to produce it.
+- [cleanR](https://github.com/ProvTools/cleanR) provides a simple way get the code you need to produce a specific result
 - **cleanR** uses data provenance tp capture what your code actually does when it’s running and then allows you to pull out the essential code that produces specific outputs.